imercadouchicago/ESG_RAG_App/README.md

 ## Overview

 A RAG chatbot application for answering questions regarding corporate sustainability reports.
+The RAG pipeline incorporates query augmentation, reciprocal rank fusion, and cross-encoder reranking to improve the accuracy of the chatbot's responses.

 ## Technology Stack
 - Python